 CALIcon exhibitors have traditionally been those in the education software and legal research industries.
 However, with the increasing emphasis on creating “practice ready law students," we are also beginning to see companies from the legal practice world use CALIcon as a way to introduce themselves to the new market.

-Sessions are all 1 hour long, with 30 minute breaks between each to allow for networking, conversation, reflection and, of course, snacks!
+Sessions are all 1 hour long, with 30-minute breaks between each to allow for networking, conversation, reflection and, of course, snacks!
 The sessions range from beginner to advanced and cover a wide range of topics, from Assessment to Video Technology and many topics in between.
 The sessions are conducted by real people sharing real experiences creating, using, designing and implementing technology in support and practice of legal education.

 CALI Conference Video Archives on YouTube

 Our conference video archives are now available on YouTube.
 We didn't edit or check for relevance.
-We simply posted everything we could find, so quality of video and content will vary greatly.
+We simply posted everything we could find, so the quality of video and content will vary greatly.
 Have fun!